dorshinar/blog/content/blog/using-github-actions-with-puppeteer/using-github-actions-for-ci-with-puppeteer.md

 ## Github Actions in a gist

-Lately Github released a big, new feature called Actions.
+Lately Github released a big new feature called Actions.
 Basically, actions allow you to create workflows using plain yaml syntax, and run them on dedicated virtual machines.
 In your workflow you can do pretty much anything you want, from basic `npm ci && npm build && npm run test` to more complicated stuff.

 I'll show you how to configure a basic workflow running your puppeteer test suite, and prevent merging if your tests don't pass.

 The easiest way to start is to click on the `Actions` tab in your github repo.
-If you haven't configured any action before, you'll see a list of previously configured workflows, from which you can choose one with some configuration.
+If you haven't configured any action before, you'll see a list of previously configured workflows, from which you can choose one with some predefined configuration.

 ![Basic Github Action Configuration](github-actions-start.png)